TranslatorSRI/Benchmarks/README.md

 1. Execute the queries of a benchmark and store the scored results.
 2. Evaluate the scored results against the set of ground-truth relevant results.

-Installation of the `benchmarks` package (see Installation below) provides access to the functions and command-line interface necessary to run benchmarks.
+[Installation](##installation) of the `benchmarks` package provides access to the functions and command-line interface necessary to run benchmarks.
 ### CLI
 The command-line interface is the easiest way to run a benchmark.